Choose Your Machu Picchu Tour

 2011: Machu Picchu celebrated its 100th birthday after being rediscovery in 1911.

 2012: The last shipment of more than 35,000 archaeological pieces Hiram Bingham had removed from Machu Picchu during his 1911-1915 expeditions were returned to Peru.
 These ceramics, stone objects, and skeletal remains were previously in custody of Yale University.
 Some of these artifacts are now on display in Cusco at the Museum Casa Concha (320 Santa Catalina Ancha, admission fee).

 Today: Machu Picchu is the most visited attraction in South America.
 Since the 80s, the number of visitors has increased from the low 100,000s to an all time high of 1.3 million in 2013.
 The conservation of Machu Picchu is put front and center with tourism on the rise and a new airport being built in the Sacred Valley.

-The Sacred Valley winds through the eastern slopes of the Andes down to tropical mountain forests bordering the Amazon Rainforest.
-It’s here, some 50 mi (80 km) east of Cusco, that the Inca built Machu Picchu on a high saddleback ridge formed between Huayna Picchu and Machu Picchu Mountains.
-Surrounding dome-shaped peaks covered in thick green vegetation rise to towering heights.
-Far below, the Urubamba River flows along the valley floor past Aguas Calientes, the gateway town to Machu Picchu.
+Machu Picchu is very remote.
+From Cusco, the Sacred Valley winds through the eastern slopes of the Andes down to tropical mountain forests bordering the Amazon Rainforest.
+It’s here, some 50 mi (80 km) east of Cusco, that the Inca built Machu Picchu on a high ridge between Huayna Picchu and Machu Picchu Mountains.
+The Urubamba River far below flows along the valley floor past Aguas Calientes, the gateway town to Machu Picchu.